BitsofJeremy/ghost_blog_sync/README.md

 You can also post to individual platforms using these commands:

-- Twitter: `python twit_it.py --send "Your message here"`
 - Warpcast: `python cast_it.py --send "Your message here"`
 - Bluesky: `python sky_it.py --title "Your title" --link "https://your-link.com" --description "Your description"`